elireiner/bookmarks-server/README.md

 # Bookmarks Server!

-This is a server side repo for the bookmarks-client!
+Use this api to and database directly to manage you bookmarks or connect this api to a client.

+You can test this api with [this client](https://github.com/elireiner/bookmark-app-master) or its [deployed version](https://build-sigma-five.vercel.app)

-This will handle requests for GET, POST, DELETE and PATCH.
+This server handles GET, POST, DELETE and PATCH requests.

 ## Scripts